 Portland is full of bright ways to embrace the shorter days of winter: hundreds of thousands of lights in our neighborhoods, our waters and plenty of spots in between.
 Here are some of the stars in the city’s constellation of holiday light displays:

-The first twinkles come as the Winter Wonderland at the Portland International Raceway (Nov.
-28 – Dec.
-25, 2013) kicks off the season with the largest holiday light show west of the Mississippi.
+The first twinkles come as the Winter Wonderland at the Portland International Raceway kicks off the season with one of the largest holiday light shows in the Northwest.
 Grab some hot chocolate and drive (or walk or bike) through the more than 250 spectacular light pieces set up along the racetrack.

-Some of Portland’s other natural wonders, the Columbia and Willamette rivers, also shine this season with the Christmas Ship Parade (Dec.
-6-21, 2013).
+Some of Portland’s other natural wonders, the Columbia and Willamette rivers, also shine this season with the Christmas Ship Parade.
 This long-running tradition sees around 60 festively decorated boats floating on the area’s waterways nightly, delighting shore-bound onlookers in local hotels and restaurants.
 The entirely volunteer-run event has been lighting smiles since 1954.